ROSFactory/label-studio-ml-backend/README.md

 --label-studio-api-key {YOUR-LABEL-STUDIO-API-KEY}
 ```

-3. After label studio deploys the model - you will get model endpoint in console.
+3. After Label Studio deploys the model, you can find the model endpoint in the console.

 # Troubleshooting